Zilborg/client_fuse/README.md

 ## FUSE client
 The working of FUSE client was checked with Nautilus (version 1:3.20.4-0ubuntu2) on ubuntu 17.04.

 By default you have two files:`fuse.py` and `start_fuse.py`.
 You should start from `start_fuse.py`.
 Also by default, the root directory is created in current directory(where this two file locates).
-The mountpoin creates the directory in `/tmp/fuse/`.
+The mountpoin creates the directory in current directory as `DevilStore`.
 Thus the cache files, that were downloaded during the session are cleared after restarting the computer.
 You can avoid this by changing the `ROOT = "/tmp/fuse"` in the `start_fuse.py`.
 ### Process

 #### In the beginning: